wenjaze/sudoku-solver/README.md

    * If it fits to the given idices it places it in our board.
 Otherwise it replaces the elements of the last box retroactively with incremented values.

 # How to use it?
- Just replace your desired sudoku board values in the given "board_values" 2D array variable in the code then run "python3 sudoku.py"
+ Just replace your desired sudoku board values in the given "board_values" 2D array variable in the code then run:
+ '''shell
+ python3 sudoku.py
+ '''

 *I left the debugging prints in the code on purpose so it demonstrates what does the program do at that exact time*